South Africa: Jacob Zuma can appeal prison return ruling | DW | 21.12.2021

 They argued that Zuma's legal team did not have a sound or rational basis upon which the appeal should be heard.

-Zuma's legal team argued that the parties opposing the application had "ulterior political motives."
+Zuma's lawyers argued that the parties opposing the application had "ulterior political motives."

-Last week the Gauteng High Court in Pretoria ruled that a prior decision to medical grounds was "unlawful."
+Last week the Gauteng High Court in Pretoria ruled that a prior decision on medical grounds was "unlawful."

-Zuma's legal team are appealing last weeks ruling along with the country's department of correctional services.

 Zuma was found guilty of contempt in June after refusing to obey a court order to appear before a commission probing corruption and fraud.
 The Zondo commission, named after the judge who heads it, is investigating "state capture" during Zuma's tenure— allegations that Zuma allowed businessmen close to him to influence policy and win lucrative government contracts.